18 Must-Visit Museums in Yorkshire

 Captain Cook Memorial Museum

-Captain Cook first lodged at Walker’s House in 1746 as an apprentice and he returned in the winter of 1771 after his first voyage.
+Captain Cook first lodged at Walker’s House in 1746 as an apprentice and returned in the winter of 1771 after his groundbreaking first voyage.
+Today, this historic building in Whitby is home to the Captain Cook Memorial Museum, making it one of the town’s most popular attractions.

 Visit their website to find out more.